lumina-desktop/lumina-docs/lumina.rst

 Right-Click Menu
 ****************

-If the user right-clicks on the desktop, a menu of quick shortcuts will appear and the title of the menu will indicate the name of the current workspace.
+If you right-click the desktop, a menu of quick shortcuts will appear and the title of the menu will indicate the name of the current workspace.
 This section describes the default menu items.
 For instructions on how to configure the right-click panel to suit your needs, refer to the "Desktop" tab :ref:`Interface` section.

 By default, the right-click menu contains the following items:

 * **Terminal:** used to launch a system terminal.
 The default is :command:`xterm`, but this can be customized.

-* **Browse System:** launches the default, and recommended, file manager, the :ref:`Insight File Manager`.
+* **Browse Files:** launches the default, and recommended, file manager, the :ref:`Insight File Manager`.

-* **Applications:** provides shortcuts to the user's home directory, the operating system's graphical software management utility (if available), the control panel (if the operating system provides one), and the applications currently registered on the system, arranged by system category.
+* **Applications:** provides shortcuts to the operating system's graphical software management utility (if available), the control panel (if the operating system provides one), and the applications currently registered on the system, arranged by system category.

-* **Settings:** contains shortcuts to the screensaver preferences, :ref:`Lumina Configuration` utility, screen configuration (:ref:`Lumina Xconfig`), the operating system's control panel, and for determining the version of Lumina.
+* **Preferences:** contains shortcuts to the screensaver preferences, :ref:`Lumina Configuration` utility, display configuration (:ref:`Lumina Xconfig`), the operating system's control panel, and for determining the version of Lumina.

-* **Log Out:** opens the system log out window, with options to shutdown/restart the system (if the user has permission), log out of the desktop session, lock the system, cancel the log out window, or suspend the system (if the operating system supports suspend mode).
+* **Leave:** opens the system log out window, with options to log out of the desktop session, restart the system (if the user has permission), shutdown the system (if the user has permission), cancel the log out window, lock the system, or suspend the system (if the operating system supports suspend mode).

 .. index:: configuration
 .. _Lumina Configuration: